Architecture College of Architecture

 The College of Architecture values the global context and rich experiences of education abroad.
 The following opportunities may be available on a regular basis to students.

 Hannover, Germany.
-During the spring semester, qualified students in the fourth year of the architecture or third year of the landscape architecture program can elect to study in Hannover, Germany.
+During the spring semester, qualified students in the fourth year of the architectural studies or third year of the landscape architecture program can elect to study in Hannover, Germany.
 Under an agreement with Hannover University, students have an opportunity to complete one semester of their requirements toward a degree at the University of Nebraska–Lincoln.

 London, England.
 During each fall semester, qualified students may elect one semester of resident studies in London, England.
 The program offers students enrolled in the master of architecture, interior design (4th year), or landscape architecture (4th year) the opportunity to study urban and architectural design in a cross-cultural and comparative manner.
-Under the direction of a faculty member in either the architecture, interior design, or landscape architecture programs, the program is annually accommodated by a wealth of historic and modern case materials with cooperative assistance from educators and practicing professionals in the London area.
+Under the direction of a faculty member in either the architectural studies, interior design, or landscape architecture programs, the program is annually accommodated by a wealth of historic and modern case materials with cooperative assistance from educators and practicing professionals in the London area.

 Rome, Italy.
 During each spring semester, qualified interior design and landscape architecture students may elect a semester of studies in Rome, Italy.
 Please contact the Interior Design Program Director or the Landscape Architecture Program Director for more information on this study abroad opportunity.